TritonDataCenter/manatee-state-machine/README.md

 }
 </style>

-# Manatee 2.0 state machine
+# New Manatee state machine

 ## Introduction

-This document attempts to describe Manatee 2.0 relatively formally to help us understand the various cases that need to be considered for the implementation.
+This document attempts to describe the upcoming Manatee changes relatively formally to help us understand the various cases that need to be considered for the implementation.

 Recall that Manatee is a cluster of three or more postgres instances such that: